EdwinKuttappi/fastpage1/_posts/2022-10-01-ProgramDesign.md

 {% include collegeboardnotes.html %}

 # CollegeBoard Unit: Program Design and Development
 There is a lot of development that has to go into programs to make the user interactions easier.
 CRD - 2.E.1 says that a development process can be ordered and intentional or exploratory in nature.
 CRD 2.E.2 says that there are multiple development processes. the following phases are commonly used when developing a program: investigating and reflecting, designing, prototyping, and testing.
 CRD 2.F.3 also says that some ways investigation can be performed are with collecting data through surveys, user testing, interviews, and direct observations.
+CRD - 2.H.1 says that it is important to acknowledge any code segments that were developed collaboratively or by another source.

 ## CollegeBoard Videos 1.3 Videos 1, 2, and 3